Total Distance: 12 km

 At the main saddle you'll get a beautiful view of Mount Martha Black (west) with her snowy, glacial cap as well as the glacial valley directly below, which is where you'll need to go to continue on this circuit route.
-But before you drop down from the saddle to the valley below, it is well worth the little bit of extra effort and time to climb up to Auriol Peak
+Before dropping down from the saddle, consider climbing Auriol Peak for some even better views (see previous page for route description.

 The circuit route continues down the glacier, following along the right side of the creek.
 Keep following along the right side of the creek northwest and north in the direction of Haines Junction.
 The creek at one point will dissapear under the ice and gravel only to re-emerge a few hundred meters downstream.
 Keep following the creek, staying safely on the rocky talus benches above, contouring along the side of a large mountain.
 Do not go too low as you will need to stay somewhat high to gain the alpine plateau which eventually leaves the creek and the rocky, glacial outwash valley, and instead circles northeast and east around the large mountain.
 On the alpine plateau the rock and ice of the glacier are now replaced with green slopes blanketed in wildflowers.

 Continue along the plateau heading east.
 Eventually you will reach a small creek gully which you'll have to descend to and then head back up to reach the next section of plateau.
 It is another 1.6 km to the southeast with a gradual uphill and then downhill, to the next creek gully, which is the same creek (Auriol Creek) that you started at originally.
-A GPS wold be very useful to help you pick up your original trail.
-Once you meet up with Auriol Creek, you can now return the way you came heading back out along the creek or up on the moraine to pick up the Auriol Trail once again.
+A GPS is very useful to help you pick up your original trail.
+Once you meet up with Auriol Creek, you can return the way you came up and get back on the Auriol Trail.